Skip to main content

 • COUN 5309 Assessment for Counselors - This course provides an overview of various approaches to assessment and procedures for evaluation.
 Special emphasis is given to counseling decision-making, and treatment planning.
 Theoretical and applied material will be integrated in order to provide the student with an understanding of the context of assessment and evaluation.
 Emphasis will be placed on equipping students to understand technical terms in professional journals, test manuals, and test reports.

-• COUN 5316 Psychopathology and Diagnosis - This course will provide an overview of psychopathology and treatment planning.
+• COUN 5315 Psychopathology - This course will provide an overview of psychopathology and treatment planning.
 An interactive, developmental perspective for conceptualizing psychopathology as well as resilience will be employed.
-In particular, the influence of development, neurobiological mechanisms, and contextual features on the emergence, exacerbation, and alleviation of psychopathology will be discussed.
+In particular, the influence of development, neurobiological mechanisms, and contextual features on the emergence, exacerbation, the medications commonly used to treat these disorders and the alleviation of psychopathology will be discussed.
+This course will provide an overview of neurobiology and neurophysiology as it relates to psychoactive substances.
+Students in this course will gain an understanding of how psychotropic drugs work, what effects and side effects they have, and how to work with clients as they receive both medical and counseling services.
+Prerequisite: COUN5306 with a grade of B" or higher.

 • COUN 5335 Techniques in Counseling - This course emphasizes the stages of the helping relationship.
 Students practice basic attending and communication skills.
 Counseling skills are introduced through didactic, demonstration, and experiential learning situations.
 Counseling skills will be integrated with the use of counseling theories.
 Grade of "B" or higher is required for graduation.